 Quick writing sales: projects you can complete fast

 A tip: pay attention to writing chores people dislike doing.
-You can turn these into gigs which take less than 60 minutes — and get paid at several times your usual hourly rate.
+You can turn these into writing gigs which take less than 60 minutes — and get paid at several times your usual hourly rate.

 One writer who’s a colleague from my magazine writing days always asks her clients what they hate most.
 “I’ve found some gems,” she said.
 “One CEO paid me extremely well to mine his autobiography for tweets, then post one a week to Twitter.”